greg-raven/Uncommon-Sense/_posts/2015-08-06-enemies-of-the-people.md

 ---
-title: 'Enemies of the people'
+title: "Enemies of the people"
 layout: post
 categories:
 - Constitution